WICG/turtledove/FLEDGE_k_anonymity_server.md

 hash `s` that the client is attempting to join.
 It may be surprising that this behavior is even possible without the token issuer learning anything about the set hashes joined by a particular user.
-See our [research paper](https://eprint.iacr.org/2023/320) for a description of the cryptography that makes this possible.
+See our [research paper](https://eprint.iacr.org/2023/320) for the new cryptographic protocol that makes this possible.

 To support validity periods for the Anonymous Counting Tokens where each client can get one token per value per period, we will have a registration